Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: Dynamical systems on torus

-Recall that for every $r\in\zz$ the $r$-th phase-lock area $L_r$ in $\mathbb{R}^2_{B,A}$ of the non-perturbed system, i.e., (\ref{jos0}), is a garland of infinitely many connected components of its interior that tend to infinity in the vertical direction.
-Each two neighbor component are separated by one point.
+Recall that for every $r\in\mathbb{Z}$ the $r$-th phase-lock area $L_r$ in $\mathbb{R}^2_{B,A}$ of the non-perturbed system, i.e.,~\eqref{jos0}, is a garland of infinitely many connected components of its interior that tend to infinity in the vertical direction.
+Each of the two neighbor components is separated by one point.
 Those of the separation points that do not lie in the abscissa axis, i.e., for which $A\neq0$, are called {\it constrictions.} It is known that all the constrictions in $L_r$ lie in the vertical line $\{ B=\omega r\}$, see~\cite{bibilo2022families}.